 Justification of Red List Category

-Despite the modelled projections suggesting future decline, there has actually been a recent population increase, particularly in East Antarctica (where most of the world population breeds) and the Ross Sea (Southwell et al. 2015a,b, Lyver et al. 2014) and on the southern Antarctic Peninsula south of 66° S (Sailley et al. 2013).
-The net change in world population is now positive (Lynch and LaRue 2014) and qualify the species to be downlisted as Least Concern.
+The population has been increasing recently, particularly in East Antarctica (where most of the world population breeds) and the Ross Sea (Lyver et al. 2014, Southwell et al. 2015a, b) and on the southern Antarctic Peninsula south of 66° S (Sailley et al. 2013).
+However, modelled projections suggest a future decline.
+Currently, the net change in world population is positive (Lynch and LaRue 2014), which qualifies the species to be listed as Least Concern.

-Recent population increases has shown in those regions where most of the world population breeds, including East Antarctica and Victoria Land in the Ross Sea (Southwell et al. 2015a, b, Lyver et al. 2014); it is now also increasing on the southern Antarctic Peninsula south of 66° S (Sailley et al. 2013).
-In the northern Peninsula region there is also new evidence that some populations are beginning to stabilize after decades of significant decrease (Fountain et al. in press); population decreases had previously occurred in the northern Peninsula region (Fraser et al. 1992).
+Recent population increases were found in those regions where most of the world population breeds, including East Antarctica and Victoria Land in the Ross Sea (Southwell et al. 2015a, b, Lyver et al. 2014); the species is now also increasing on the southern Antarctic Peninsula south of 66° S (Sailley et al. 2013).
+In the northern Peninsula region, there is also new evidence that some populations are beginning to stabilize after decades of significant decrease (Fountain et al. 2016); population decreases had previously occurred in the northern Peninsula region (Fraser et al. 1992).
 The net change in world population is now positive (Lynch and LaRue 2014).
-It should be noted that modelled projections in response to climate change, with associated inherent uncertainty, suggest that populations could decline north of 70ᵒS in the future (Ainley et al. 2010, see also Cimino et al. 2016), and such decline will necessitate a future re-examination of the Adélie penguin’s status.
+It should be noted that modelled projections in response to climate change, with associated inherent uncertainty, suggest that populations could decline north of 70ᵒS in the future (Ainley et al. 2010, see also Cimino et al. 2016), and such decline will necessitate a future re-examination of the Adélie Penguin’s status.

-This species nests on ice-free rocky coasts, often in extensive open areas to accommodate typically large colonies which may be far from the open sea.
+This species nests on ice-free rocky coasts, often in extensive open areas to accommodate typically large colonies, which may be far from the open sea.
 Females lay two eggs, which are incubated by both sexes in alternating shifts.
-It mainly feeds on krill, fish, amphipods and cephalopods.
+The species mainly feeds on krill, fish, amphipods and cephalopods.
 It captures such prey by pursuit diving, to about 150 m, though with the majority of foraging down to 50 m (Lyver et al. 2011).

 Conservation Actions Underway

-This is one of the most studied penguin species (del Hoyo et al. 1992), and is the subject of on-going research throughout its circumpolar range.
+This is one of the most thoroughly studied penguin species (del Hoyo et al. 1992) and is the subject of on-going research throughout its circumpolar range.
 Some colonies are located within protected areas.
 Human disturbance and scientific research are strictly regulated.